ballerina-platform/module-ballerina-auth/examples/banking-accounts-service/README.md

 ## Deployment

-Once we are done with the development, we can deploy the service using any of the methods that are listed below.
+Once the development is done, you can deploy the service using any of the methods that are listed below.

 ### Deploying Locally

 Now, we can build Ballerina executable files (.jar) of the components that we developed above.
 Open the terminal and navigate to [`examples/banking-account-service/api_gateway`](./api_gateway), and execute the following command for each of them.

 ```shell
 $ bal build
 ```

 The successful execution of the above command should show us the following outputs in order.

 ```shell
 Compiling source
         auth/api_gateway:1.0.0